sergiocollado/potpourri/Notes_on_linux.md

 references are labels associated to commit's SHA hash value.
 The reference **master** points to the master branch.
 A branch label points to the latest commit in a brach, its tip. actually branch labels are implemented only as refereces to given commits. the referenes are stored in the .git/refs directory. local branch references are in the .git/refs/heads directory.

 The **HEAD** reference is the reference to the actual commit in you local branch.

+The **origin**  is the default name Git gives to the server you cloned from.

 the tilde (~) and caret are used to refence to previous commits. to use them you append them to a commits refernce.
 You can use a ~ or ~1, that points to the parent of the given commit, if you use ~~ or ~2 you are refering to the parent's parent of the pointed commit.
 If you use the ~~~ or ~3 the reference is to the parent's parent's parent of the pointed commit. and so on ...